“If you want to get an idea across, wrap it up in a person.”

 Dr. Ralph J. Bunche

-Over the past 30 years, the Ralph Bunche Summer Institute (RBSI) has inspired over 500 undergraduate students to consider pursuing academic careers in political science by exposing them to graduate-level coursework in research methodology and racial and ethnic politics.
+For more than 30 years, the Ralph Bunche Summer Institute (RBSI) has inspired nearly 600 undergraduate students from underrepresented backgrounds to consider pursuing academic careers in political science by exposing them to graduate-level coursework in research methodology and racial and ethnic politics.

 Established in 1986 and originally called the APSA Summer Institute for Blacks in Political Science, the RBSI was a jointly sponsored program run by Southern University and Louisiana State University.
 Between 1988-1989, the program was renamed for Ralph J. Bunche, the first African American to earn a PhD in political science.